Transnational Criminal Organization

 Target of the sanctions

-The U.S. Treasury froze the American assets of two Mexican men and nine companies on June 30, accusing them of running a fuel-smuggling ring that funnels tens of millions of dollars a year to Mexico's most powerful cartel.
-On the same day, Treasury warned banks to watch for the money moving through their accounts.
+On June 30, the U.S. Treasury froze the American assets of two Mexican men and nine companies, accusing them of funneling tens of millions of dollars a year to Mexico's most powerful cartel through a fuel-smuggling ring.
+Mexico's financial intelligence unit moved the same day, blocking 20 entities: the 11 OFAC targets plus nine additional people and firms it identified on its own.

 Leadership decapitated; retaliatory violence ongoing; succession uncertain